Cold brew coffee is a summertime staple. In fact, it's such a staple that you can purchase it in stores these days.

 Cold brew concentrate coffee to water ratio

-The best cold brew concentrate coffee to water ratio is 1:7.5.
-This ratio will ensure that you’re extracting all the coffee flavor from the roasted coffee beans in a shorter time than normal.
+This ratio ensures that you extract all the coffee flavor from the roasted coffee beans in a shorter time than normal.

 I like to steep the coffee concentrate for 14 hours instead of 15-16 hours for regular cold brew coffee.

-The coffee to water ratio might look kind of weird at the beginning, but it will be worthwhile to use it every time properly.
+The coffee-to-water ratio may seem unusual at first, but it will be worthwhile to use it properly every time.

 When I brew cold brew coffee at home, either regular cold brew coffee, cold brew concentrate, or espresso cold brew, I like to add it all to my French press to steep.